2022 United States House of Representatives elections in Washington: New maps

 Washington's new congressional map leaves the districts largely the same, though it makes the 1st and 10th districts somewhat more liberal.
-The most notable change was to the 1st district, which previously reached up to the Canada–US border.
+The most notable change was to the 1st district, which previously reached up to the Canada–United States border.
 Under the new map, it is more compact, with Medina and Bellevue in the south and Arlington in the north.
 Much of the areas cut out from the 1st district were added to the 2nd district.
 Previously a primarily coastal district, the 2nd now reaches further inland, taking in Skagit and Whatcom counties.
 The 8th district was also extended.
 It now reaches into Snohomish County, taking in the city of Sultan, and northern King County, taking in the city of Skykomish.
 Although both Snohomish and King are liberal counties, giving 58.5% and 75.0% of their vote respectively to Democrat Joe Biden in the 2020 presidential election, the portions of these counties that are inside the 8th are still notably more conservative than the counties as a whole.
-This, in addition to the presence of Trump-supporting Chelan and Kittitas counties and a portion of Pierce County, makes the district highly competitve.
+This, in addition to the presence of Trump-supporting Chelan and Kittitas counties and a portion of Pierce County, makes the district highly competitive.

 District 1

 Before redistricting, the 1st congressional district spanned the northeastern Seattle suburbs, including Redmond and Kirkland, along the Cascades to the Canada–United States border.
-The incumbent is Democrat Suzan DelBene, who was first elected to the 1st district in 2012.
-DelBene ran for re-election to a sixth full term in 2022 and won the general election with 63.6% of the vote.
+The incumbent was Democrat Suzan DelBene, who was first elected to the 1st district in 2012.
+DelBene ran for re-election to a sixth full term in 2022 and won the general election with 63.5% of the vote.